Online banking FAQ

 ATB Online will automatically log you out after 10 minutes if no activity is detected.
 However, for your security, ATB Financial suggests that you always log out when you have completed your online banking session.

-Once the system detects a triggering activity, you’ll be sent the six-digit passcode by SMS text message or automated phone call, depending on your preference.
-Simply enter the passcode to complete the transaction.
+When you receive the passcode by SMS text message or automated phone call, depending on your preference, simply enter it to complete the transaction.
 The verification process takes only a few additional seconds, but it could save you the countless hours of effort and frustration that victims of fraud typically experience.